-When you have an air conditioner at home, you come back expecting to get comforted by cold air which blows inside your house.
+When you have an air conditioner at home, you come back expecting to get comforted by the cold air which blows inside your house.
 What if you come back and find that your air conditioner is not blowing cold air anymore?
 That’s devastating!

 Nothing is more fearful than a burning house on a hot day.
 But what causes this problem to your air conditioner?
 Here are the reasons behind the issues with your AC:

 1. Refrigerant Leaks:

 The refrigerant could be the issue if your central air conditioner isn’t blowing cold air.
 It’s possible that the unit is low on refrigerant and needs to be recharged.
 A leak is the most likely source of this.
 A leak not only prevents the air conditioner from cooling effectively, but it can also cause additional problems in the house.

 Your air conditioner needs to have a consistent amount of circulating refrigerant to cool down your house.
 But if there is a leak, the refrigerant may get depleted.
 You may find yourself lowering the temperature while adjusting the thermostat without feeling any relief.
 You can call an HVAC technician or Best AC Company in Phoenix right away unless you want to spend a few hours in the house which feels like a boiler.

 A frozen air conditioner is another reason that refrains the cold air coming out from your air conditioner.
 Ice build-up in your AC may happen for many reasons, like dirty air filters, or even lack of refrigerant.
 The evaporator coil may freeze and stop the unit from doing its job.
 If the fan of the air conditioner is broken, the condensate lines or the drains are blocked –